Georg Puppe: Life

-Georg Puppe attended the Raths- and Friedrichs-Gymnasium in Kostrzyn nad Odrą, where he graduated in 1884.
+Georg Puppe was born on 4 February 1867.
+He attended the Raths- and Friedrichs-Gymnasium in Kostrzyn nad Odrą, where he graduated in 1884.
 He then studied medicine in Berlin and Göttingen.
 In 1887, he became a member of the fraternity Burschenschaft Brunsviga.
 In 1888, Puppe completed his exams in Berlin and received his doctorate in the same year with the subject: "Investigations on the sequelae after Abortus".

 From 1888 to 1891, he worked in the judge's asylum in Berlin-Pankow and then in the internal medicine department of the Urban Hospital in Berlin under Albert Fraenkel.
 In 1894, he was an assistant physician in surgery with Werner Körte.
 From 1895 to 1896 he was assistant to Eduard Ritter von Hofmann at the Institute of Forensic Medicine at the University of Vienna, where he habilitated on 30 July 1898.

-On 24 February 1903 Georg Puppe was appointed as Extraordinarius and Director of the newly created Institute of Forensic Medicine at the University of Königsberg in the succession of Karl Seydel.
-In 1921 he took over as successor to Adolf Lesser as the director of the Institute of Forensic Medicine at the Silesian Frederick William University in Wroclaw, which he held until his death.
+On 24 February 1903, Georg Puppe was appointed as Extraordinarius and Director of the newly created Institute of Forensic Medicine at the University of Königsberg in the succession of Karl Seydel.
+In 1921, he took over as successor to Adolf Lesser as the director of the Institute of Forensic Medicine at the Silesian Frederick William University in Breslau (today Wrocław), which he held until his death.
 Shortly before, his teaching assignment had been extended to his work on the field of social medicine, which he had helped considerably.
 In 1925 Puppe died at the age of 57 of a pulmonary embolism.